diegogc506/AlgaeBiofuels/NetLogo/Outline.md

 		• ?
 		• ?
 	• n Graphs:
-		• Lipids as Lipid Levels
 		• Biomass as Biomass Levels
 		• FAME% as Lipid%
 			• Temperature and Salinity as Enviroment
 			• Light as Light Levels
 			• Nitrogen as Nitrogen Levels
+		•Last 3 could be combined as possible
 	•

 Plan for Lab_Sim_Model: